 Difference Between Ansible vs Puppet vs Chef

 Ansible, Puppet, and Chef are configuration tools.
-Ansible was developed by Michael DeHaan in 2012.
+Michael DeHaan developed ansible in 2012.
 It is an orchestration tool.
 Ansible creates consistent environments.
 Ansible is written in Python, PowerShell, Shell, and Ruby.
-A puppet was developed by Puppet labs created by Luke Kanies in 2005.
+A puppet was developed by Puppet Labs, created by Luke Kanies in 2005.
 Puppet is used for long time deployments.
 Puppet has good documentation and supports more platforms.
-Puppet is faster to work and this is the reason for employers to love Puppet.
-The chef was developed by Adam Jacob in 2009.
+Puppet is faster to work, and this is the reason for employers to love Puppet.
+Adam Jacob developed the chef in 2009.
 The chef can integrate with cloud-based platforms.
 A chef can configure and maintain the company’s servers.
 Chef supports Linux and Microsoft Windows.

 Head to Head Comparison between Ansible vs Puppet vs Chef (Infographics)

 Below are the top 18 differences between Ansible and Puppet and Chef:

 Key Differences Between Ansible vs Puppet vs Chef

 Let us look at the key differences as below:

 - Ansible is the latest configuration tool developed next to Chef, and the older one is a Puppet.
 Hence the users find it easier to understand Ansible, and Puppet is hard to follow.